Ledger Config

 const rand = mulberry32(1); // determinstic fixtures

-export default async function loadFixtures(database) {
+export default async function loadFixtures(ledger) {

 const nextId = (prefix = '') => prefix + rand().toString(32).slice(2);